cisco-en-programmability/terraform-provider-catalystcenter/docs/data-sources/wireless_settings_ap_profiles.md

 subcategory: ""
 description: |-
   It performs read operation on Wireless.
-  This data source allows the user to get AP profiles that are captured in wireless settings design.
+  This data source allows the user to get AP Profiles that captured in wireless settings design.
 ---

 # catalystcenter_wireless_settings_ap_profiles (Data Source)

 It performs read operation on Wireless.

-- This data source allows the user to get AP profiles that are captured in wireless settings design.
+- This data source allows the user to get AP Profiles that captured in wireless settings design.

 ## Example Usage